rivierasolutions/angular-ssqsignon/README.md

 ## Usage

-### Initialze the authentication helper with your module name and client Id.
+### Initialze the authentication helper

+with your *SSQ signon* module name and client Id.

     app.config(function(authenticatorProvider) {
         authenticatorProvider.init('your-module-name', 1234);
     });

-### Log in with a username and password, and store the access and refresh tokens
+### Log in with a username and password

+and store the access and refresh tokens.

     app.controller('MyCtrl', function($scope, authenticator) {